-In addition to disciplinary action for chronic misbehavior, the Child Study Team will be used to help find ways to get the student back to an appropriate level of behavior.
+In addition to disciplinary action for chronic misbehavior, the Child Study Team (see page 8) will be used to help find ways to get the student back to an appropriate level of behavior.

-See also School Bus Rules and Regulations for Students, which is sent home separate
+(See also School Bus Rules and Regulations for Students, which is sent home separately.)

 Requests for changes to the bus a student normally rides must be made in writing by the parent/guardian.
-The buss pass should contain the following information:
+The bus pass should contain the following information.